-Leptin (LEP, LEPD, OBS) is a 167-amino-acid peptide (16 kDa) that is mainly produced in white adipose tissue (thus one of “adipokines”), but also in other tissues, including placenta, mammary gland, brown adipose tissue, ovary, skeletal muscle, stomach, pituitary gland, bone marrow, and lymphoid tissue.
-Subcutaneous adipose tissue produces more leptin than visceral adipose tissue.
+Leptin (LEP, LEPD, OBS) is a 167-amino-acid peptide (16 kDa) that is mainly produced in white adipose tissue (thus one of "adipokines"), but also in other tissues, including placenta, mammary gland, brown adipose tissue, ovary, skeletal muscle, stomach, pituitary gland, bone marrow, and lymphoid tissue.
+In humans, subcutaneous adipose tissue produces more leptin than visceral adipose tissue.
 Leptin plays an important role in regulating energy homeostasis, neuroendocrine, and immune functions, and glucose, lipid, and bone metabolism.

 Leptin modulates innate and adaptive immune functions by stimulating neutrophil chemotaxis, promoting macrophage phagocytosis, and stimulating production of pro-inflammatory cytokines, such as IL-6, IL-12, and TNF-α.
 Leptin may contribute to the development of autoimmune diseases: for example, leptin treatment potentiates the EAE animal model of multiple sclerosis.
 Low levels of leptin in malnourished individuals may contribute to increased risk of infections and insufficient cell-mediated immune functions.

 Leptin is cleared from circulation by the kidneys.
 Blood concentration is elevated in renal failure patients.
 In renal glomeruli, leptin passes through the filter, and is taken up by proximal convoluted tubules in megalin- and clathrin-mediated saturable endocytosis (Ceccarini et al., 2009).
 LepRs are found in later parts of renal tubular system and collecting ducts, where leptin may increase diuresis and natriuresis.
 After reuptake, leptin is degraded in a saturable process (Hama et al., 2004).